huubexel/Introduction_to_research_methods/FinalProject/README.md

+Please read this readme before using anything from the FinalProject directory

 My system version and other things that need to be put down here:
 Distributor ID:	Ubuntu
 Description:	Ubuntu 20.04.2 LTS